corrieb/pacific/docs/tkg-service/cluster-lifecycle/creation-milestones.md

 Note that a `VM Status` can be `ready` even if the kubeadm bootstrap fails.
 This is why the `VM Status` is distinct from `Node Status`.
 The former is a vSphere perspective and the latter is a K8S perspective.

-The control plane will have its own internal IP address and will be addressable externally via a load-balanced Virtual IP.
+The control plane VM will have its own internal IP address and will be addressable externally via a load-balanced Virtual IP.
 While this isn't an in-depth look at networking, let's take a moment to examine how this is set up.

 ```
 $ kubectl -n ben-test get services